Kākāpō Recovery partners and supporters

 Meridian Energy became the National Partner with DOC in support of Kākāpō Recovery in 2016, following the biggest breeding season on record.
 In December 2022 it committed to a further three-year partnership working with DOC and Ngāi Tahu to ensure the survival of this iconic New Zealand bird.

 "Meridian is committed to helping protect our natural environment and we are proud to be raising awareness of the plight of kākāpō.
 I saw first-hand the hard work of the dedicated team and had the privilege of getting up close to this amazing bird.
 It was a once in a lifetime experience and I hope that [one day] this can be a reality for other New Zealanders", Meridian CEO, Neal Barclay.

 The partnership continues to contribute to the future growth of the kākāpō population by helping fund additional research and pioneering conservation techniques relating to genetics, disease management and identifying future sites.
-After a successful 2022 breeding season where 55 chicks fledged, there are now 252 known birds.
+After a successful 2022 breeding season where 55 chicks fledged, the population increased to a high of 252 known birds.

 With Meridian staff being key advocates, the partnership helps to raise awareness of kākāpō and their story.